HaukeBartsch/heat/readme.md

 used to segment white matter structures as defined by FreeSurfer's aseg.mgz based on shape alone (FreeSurfer aseg.mgz).
-The program reads in an mgz label file (unsigned char, type == 0) and three regions of interest as defined by their label number.
-It produces a floating point mgz file with simulated temperature values for each voxel for which the simulation was run.
+The program reads in an mgz label file (unsigned char, type == 0) and three regions of interest as defined by their label numbers.
+The program produces a floating point mgz file with simulated temperature values for each voxel.
 It can also export regions of interest that separate the simulated region into discreet regions at temperature iso-lines.
+Additionally the gradient of the temperature field can be exported as a three component vector field.

 ![Saggittal slice with heat distribution as color overlay and iso-lines](/images/freesurfer.png)
 ![Saggittal slice with heat distribution only (yellow, red to blue)](/images/heatdistribution.png)